 Founded in 1990, De Soto Sport (De Soto Clothing Company, Inc.) has established itself as one of the most visible brands of apparel at any triathlon around the world.
-Founded by former pro triathlete, Emilio De Soto II, the San Diego-based company leverages over 30 years of experience in international triathlon competition into every product it creates.
+Founded by former pro triathlete, Emilio De Soto II, the San Diego-based company leverages experience dating back to 1980 in international triathlon and endurance sports competition into every product it creates.

 Throughout the 1990s the majority of products designed by De Soto have become the original concept and basis for the products developed by competitors today.
-From the transition pack, to the trisuit and tri shorts with thin cycling pads, to tri jerseys with zippers, and run shorts with pockets...even the mesh running cap, were developed first by De Soto.
+From the transition pack, to the trisuit and tri shorts, to tri jerseys with zippers, and run shorts with pockets...even the mesh running cap, were developed first by De Soto.
 De Soto is responsible for the innovation of more product categories in triathlon soft goods than any other brand.

-In 2004, the company moved to its current location, a 30-year-old building the company bought and has remodeled on the inside with vibrant colors, soft lighting, fresh ocean breezes from sliding glass doors (instead of air conditioning), and a south facing balcony to enjoy the mild year-round San Diego climate.
+In 2002, the company moved to its current location, a warehouse space built in 1974.
+It was remodeled on the inside with vibrant colors, soft lighting, fresh ocean breezes from sliding glass doors (instead of air conditioning), and a south facing balcony to enjoy the mild year-round San Diego climate.

 In 2007, Inside Triathlon Magazine (August) recognized Emilio as one of the top three most influential innovators in the sport.
 Included among this short prestigious list were Dan Empfield (formerly of QR, and now of slowtwitch.com) and Steve Hed (Hed Cycling Wheels).